tidyverse/tidyverse.org/content/blog/dplyr-1-1-0-vctrs/index.md

 </div>

 Like me, you've probably forgotten that [`case_when()`](https://dplyr.tidyverse.org/reference/case_when.html) has historically been strict about the types on the right-hand side of the `~`, which means that I needed to use `NA_character_` here instead of `NA`.
-Luckily, the switch to vctrs means that the above code "just works" now:
+Luckily, the switch to vctrs means that the above code now "just works":

 <div class="highlight">